blog-dovydasvenckus/blog/_posts/2017-09-24-hamcrest-mockito-failed-assert-mystic-message.md

 ---
 layout: post
-title:  "Failed assertThat throwing java.lang.NoSuchMethodError exception when using Hamcrest and Mockito"
+title:  "Failed assertThat throwing NoSuchMethodError exception when using Hamcrest and Mockito"
 description: How to resolve java.lang.NoSuchMethodError exception, that occurs when using JUnit with Hamcrest and Mockito.
 date:   2017-09-24 17:40:00 +0300
 categories: junit